cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/multi_cloud/multi-cloud_JBoss_example.md

 ![Create a Cloudify Deployment]( /images/trial_getting_started/multicloud/Screenshot291.png )

-Switch to the **Deployments** page.
-The deployment you have created should be displayed in the deployments list.
+You will be directed to the **Deployment** page and will be able to track the progress of the execution.

-You can track the progress of the installation workflow by checking the node instances progress, or get a detailed view by clicking the deployment, and in the drill down page scroll down to the **Deployment Executions** widget and expand the **Install** workflow.
+The deployment you have created should be displayed in the deployments list in the **Deployments** page.

 ![Track the progress of a Cloudify Workflow]( /images/trial_getting_started/multicloud/Screenshot312.png )